 Register to Vote for Local and MA State Elections.

 The National Center for Education Statistics offers additional information regarding Bridgewater State University including Financial Aid, Accreditation, and Enrollment.

 Bridgewater State University biannually distributes to all enrolled students a notice of the availability of institutional and financial aid information.
 This information is required to be made available under the Family Educational Rights and Privacy Act of 1974 (FERPA) and under HEA Sec.
 485(a)(1), Sec.
 485(f), Sec.
 485(g), [Sec.
 485(h)] and Sec.
 485(j).

 Students are sent a notification of the availability of institutional and financial aid information via email in the Bi-Annual Right to Know Information Notification.
 Additionally, this information may also be obtained through the College links below.
 This page provides a comprehensive list of all information students are entitled to receive along with direct links to the content referred to on the page.

-To request a paper copy of specific Institutional and Financial aid Information, please contact the Director of Financial Aid, Laura Biechler at email@example.com.
+To request a paper copy of specific Institutional and Financial aid Information, please contact the Assistant Vice President of Student Financial Assistance & Enrollment Management, Laura Biechler at email@example.com.
 Written requests may be sent to Bridgewater State University Welcome Center Rm.
 209 45 Plymouth Street Bridgewater, MA 02325.

 In accordance with federal regulations set forth by The Higher Education Act of 1965, certain student consumer information must be made available to all students at Bridgewater State University.
 The Bridgewater State University Biannual Right to Know Information Notification is distributed to enrolled students and employees after the 1st week of classes during both the Fall and Spring semesters (September and January).
 The links below provide quick access to this information.